Skip to content

 • Using the AWS console, SNS, subscribe to the CA Notifications SNS Topic using your email address

-• Confirm the susbscription
+• Confirm the subscription

 Adding CSR File to CA repository